DMW2151/building-on-dok8s/readme.md

 redis_uptime_in_seconds 5692
 ```

 Looks good to me!
-We'll really test this out later when I configure Prometheus, Grafana, and Loki (see Day 3).
+We'll really test this out later when I configure Prometheus, Grafana, and Loki.

 ### Testing Sentinel FailOver

 I'd also like to test cluster failover with Sentinel by killing the current master node.
-There may be a more elegant way to do this, but nothing makes as much sense to me as just coming in with a `kubectl delete`
+There may be a more elegant way to do this, but nothing makes as much sense to me as just coming in with a `kubectl delete`!

 ```bash
 kubectl delete pod redis-node-0 \